yyfhust/yyfhust.github.io/_posts/2022-03-08-Sync-BigQuery-to-Postgres.md

 ### 2. Existing available solution on the market
-There are actually lots of existing commercial products which you can leverage to implement "Bigquery and Postgres Synchronization", of budget and privacy are not your concern.
+There are actually lots of existing commercial products which you can leverage to implement "Bigquery and Postgres Synchronization", if budget and privacy are not your concern.
 To name a few: Airbyte, hightouch etc..